A modified recursive transfer matrix algorithm for radiation and scattering computation of a multilayer sphere: Theory

 Since the third kind of Bessel functions are singular at the origin, we set $A_1 = 1$ and $B_1 = 0$.
-Therefore, the coefficients in the outermost medium are directly given by elements of $M$, i.e., $A_{n+1} = M_{11}$ and $B_{n+1} = M_{21}$.
-The total scattering coefficients for the $n$-layered sphere are given by the following formula:
+Therefore, the coefficients in the outermost medium are directly given by the matrix elements of $2 \times 2$ matrix $M$, i.e., $A_{n+1} = M^{11}$ and $B_{n+1} = M^{21}$.
+The total scattering coefficients for the $n$-layer sphere are given by the following formula:

 Due to the spherical symmetry, the T matrix of the multilayered sphere is diagonal, and its diagonal elements correspond exactly to the Mie scattering coefficients.

 $\mu = \{\sigma, l, m\}$ is the index of the supermatrix.
 By summing over all TM and TE polarizations and channel contributions, the scattering and extinction efficiencies are determined by: